PHYS-426 / 6 credits

 Content

-1. Path Integral formalism
+1. The Feynman Path Integral in Quantum Mechanics

-5. Interaction with external magnetic field
+II.
+Interaction with an external electromagnetic field

-• Gauge invariance in quantum mechanics
+1. Gauge invariance in Quantum Mechanics

 Keywords